Bri8102/BonVoyage-Backend/README.md

 ```
 npm install
 npm start
-Npm install to download dependencies.
-Npm start to start the server.
 ```
 # Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.